 This process currently just includes two activities related to EGI.eu Global Services that are outsourced to Resource infrastructure Providers.

-Manage relationships with suppliers: providers of EGI.eu Global Services were identified through a bidding procedures during the preparation phase of the EGI-InSPIRE project.
+Manage relationships with suppliers: providers of EGI.eu Global Services were identified through a bidding procedure during the preparation phase of the EGI-InSPIRE project.
 These providers are contractually bound by the EGI-InSPIRE grant agreement.

 Manage supplier performance: technical Global Services are periodically monitored, but no Operational Level Agreement is currently in place for those, and the related Service Target levels have still to be defined.
 Both activities are part of the PY2 roadmap of EGI-InSPIRE.